Precision magnetometry at cryogenic temperatures with gaseous 3He NMR probes

 A striking feature is the pronounced dependence of the $T_1$ time on the aggregate state of oxygen, as highlighted by the three distinct color-coded regions.
 At 5 bar oxygen filling pressure, phase transitions occur at 105~K (gaseous/liquid) and 54~K (liquid/solid).
 Whereas oxygen is paramagnetic in the gaseous and liquid phase with magnetic susceptibility $\chi_\text{v}\propto 1/T>0$, one can identify three crystallographic phases ($\alpha$, $\beta$, and $\gamma$) in the solid state, where the $\alpha$ and $\beta$ phase represent an antiferromagnetic order going along with a drop in the magnetic susceptibility, but still $\chi_\text{v}>0$ \cite{Gregory78,Jezowski06}.
 The measured $T_1$ values and their temperature dependencies in the gaseous phase can be well described (blue dashed line in Fig. \ref{fig:8}) by the empirical formula [Eq. \ref{equ:9}] from B. Saam et al. \cite{Saam95}, saying that a desired $T_1$ time can be reached by adjusting the oxygen filling pressure.
 Below $T=105~\text{K}$ oxygen freezes out on the cell walls and forms a thin layer of about $3.9~\mu\text{m}$ average thickness.
 The $T_1$ relaxation is no longer controlled by the strong gas-phase intermolecular dipolar relaxation, but is governed by the weaker wall relaxation rate according to Eq. \ref{equ:8} with the surface relaxivity, $\rho$, attributable to the paramagnetic oxygen layer.
 The $T_1$ time increases and reaches its maximum of $T_1^\text{max}\approx 20~\text{min}$ at around $T=30~\text{K}$, i.e., where oxygen is already in the solid state (antiferromagnetic).
 Below 30~K, $T_1$ drops and reaches $T_1\approx 10~\text{s}$ at $T=4.2~\text{K}$.
 The decrease in $T_1$ towards lower temperatures is a result of the increase in adsorption-dominated relaxivity, since the sticking time $\tau_\text{s}$ per wall collision follows Frenkel’s law \cite{Frenkel24} with $\tau_\text{s}=\tau_\text{s,0}\cdot\text{exp}(E_\text{ad}/k_\text{B}T)$, where $E_\text{ad}$ is the adsorption energy and $\tau_\text{s,0}\approx 10^{-13}~\text{s}$.
 Here, the reader is advised to refer to Ref.~\cite{Part1}, where the temperature dependence of the surface relaxivity is discussed in more detail.
 In contrast to the $T_1$ time, the transversal relaxation time $T_2^*$ remains essentially constant (within a factor of 2) over the entire temperature range.
-We attribute the small changes at temperatures below 80~K to local field gradients induced by the magnetic susceptibility of the paramagnetic/antiferromagnetic oxygen layer which change the field homogeneity across the sample volume.
-The paramagnetism of oxygen in its gaseous state is not seen by the colocated $^3\text{He}$ spins in the case of a spherical sample geometry.
+We attribute the small changes at temperatures below 80~K to local field gradients induced by the magnetic susceptibility (temperature-dependent) of the paramagnetic/antiferromagnetic oxygen layer which change the field homogeneity across the sample volume if the sample holder does not have spherical symmetry \cite{Maul16}.
+The local field gradients may also be altered by the non-homogeneity of the oxygen layer, e.g., if the liquid tends to collect on the bottom of the cell.
+In its gaseous state, the paramagnetism of oxygen is not seen by the colocated $^3\text{He}$ spins in the case of spherical sample geometry.
 Otherwise, demagnetization fields may change the local $B$-field and its homogeneity \cite{Vlassenbroek96}.
+A quantitative analysis of these effects is beyond the scope of our investigations, but will be important when it comes to the absolute measurement of magnetic fields.